epogrebnyak/icode/five_days_into_poetry/index.md

 ### Some bumps noticed

-- Building a tree sometimes takes up to 100 seconds, even on some seemingly simple package addition
+- Building a tree sometimes takes over 100 seconds, even on some seemingly simple package addition.
 - Poetry `env` command has strange help in CLI which is better explained in the docs.
-- Had lock into fix a specific version virtualenv version Windows, but it is fixed in new virtualenv release.
+- I had lock into fix a specific virtualenv version to make Poetry work on Windows, but it is fixed now in new virtualenv release.

 ## When to use Poetry